Northern Metal Company: Wartime Operations

 In 1933, Northern Metal Company opened on a 31-acre riverfront field at Delaware Avenue and Tasker Street.
 Located on the Delaware River at Tacony in Philadelphia, Northern Metal Company was the only privately owned and operated maritime terminal in the world to be used by the US Military Services.

 In 1937, as Germany began reoccupying the Rhineland, the price of scrap metal soared as nations rearmed.
 Northern Metal Company bought the Girard Smelting and Refining Company plant at Milnor and Bleigh Streets that would be the final site of the company.
 During World War II, the company diversified by entering the field of terminal operations handling military cargo and performed terminal and stevedoring services in connection with shipments of military cargo under Department of Defense contracts.

 The groundwork for Northern Metal’s arrangement as a prime contractor to the Army Transport Service dates back to the early 1940s during World War II.
 A flood of jeeps, tanks and trucks flowed through Northern Metal then and were processed for shipment and distributed to peers throughout the waterfront.

+Northern Metal worked on SS PN Damm, MV Norden, and SS Belvedere during the war.